 As an American, I’m used to efficiency and unparalleled customer service.
 I rarely have the patience to wait for my meal in a restaurant or deal with doctors who are behind schedule.

 In Strasbourg, this is the norm.
-Everyone takes their time with everything!
-I’ve waited sometimes 20 minutes in a restaurant for a glass of juice.
+Everyone takes their time with everything.
+I’ve waited up to 20 minutes in a restaurant for a glass of juice.

 In fact, the other week, I waited over an hour to get my haircut because the hairdresser was behind schedule.
 While it was frustrating when I first arrived, I’ve become accustomed to the slower pace and go with the flow.